kedacore/keda-docs/archetypes/scaler.md

 **Credential based authentication:**

-- `IdentityEndpoint` - Endpoint to verify the identity against
+- `IdentityEndpoint` - Endpoint to verify the identity against.

 The user will need access to read data from Huawei Cloudeye.